fluidic/lazy/README.md

 # lazy

-A library for Dart developers.
-It is awesome.
+A library adding lazy evaluation to Dart.

 ## Usage